Observation of structures in the $J/\psi +\psi(2S)$ mass spectrum with the ATLAS detector: Background estimation

-Since the kinematics and normalization are very similar between two randomly selected OS and same-sign (SS) charged tracks, the feed-up background yield in SR and CR after the BDT selection is constrained by two signal-free regions, SS SR-like and SS CR-like.
-These are defined by requiring two SS pions, while all other selection criteria are identical to those of Table~\ref{tab:selection}.
-The mass shape of feed-up is obtained from MC.
+Because the kinematics of the feed-up background are similar between the OS and SS configurations, its yield in the SR and CR after the BDT selection is constrained by the SS SR-like and SS CR-like regions in the simultaneous fit described in Section~\ref{sec:fit_model}.
+The corresponding mass shape is obtained from MC simulation.
+The di-charmonium mass spectrum in the SS SR-like region with $\Delta R < 0.25$ is shown in Figure~\ref{fig:SS}.